 The night before last was jam-packed full of PTSD nightmares, likely brought on by recent events.
 Earlier this month, one of my family members had a medical emergency.
 With that said, she is doing well now, a fact I am incredibly grateful for.

 However, my autopilot feature – a switch that makes us firefighters leap into action without a single thought to our own well-being – was stuck in the “run” position.
 Since my fire service days, it’s become part of the way I deal.
 I guess it was disengaged the other night because the terrors of the fire service played out in my slumber like some bad horror flick.
 As it turns out, it was a double feature, as one of many work-related incidents aired just after.
 Of course, as you might well imagine, yesterday was a day full of flashbacks and rage.

 A difference a Day makes.

-Well, It’s a feeling that my anxiety produces when it doesn’t detect something to worry about, kinda sad really.
+Well, it’s a feeling that my anxiety produces when it doesn’t detect something to worry about, kinda sad really.
 So, this morning’s moment of normality must have tripped it, my anxiety alarm.
-It seems I am conditioned to worry regardless if I need to or not.
+It seems I am conditioned to worry regardless of if I need to or not.